This is no longer the website for the North Central Florida Alliance. Please go to ncfalliance.org for information

-Welcome to the website of the Alachua County Coalition for the Homeless and Hungry, a non-profit agency established as a coalition to advance the collaborative efforts of helping agencies in Alachua, Bradford, Gilchrist, Levy and Putnam counties to end homelessness.
-Member agencies and individual supporters meet the third Wednesday of each month at 9:00am at St Francis House in Gainesville.
+Welcome to the website of the Alachua County Coalition for the Homeless and Hungry, Inc. dba North Central Florida Coalition for the Homeless and Hungry.
+We are a non-profit agency established as a coalition to advance the collaborative efforts of helping agencies in Alachua, Bradford, Gilchrist, Levy and Putnam counties to end homelessness.
+Member agencies and individual supporters usually meet the third Wednesday of each month at 9:00am at GRACE Marketplace, 3055 NE 28th Drive.
 All are welcome.

 What do our individual members do?